renderpci/dedalo/docs/install/install.md

 > Note: We recommend using an external backup system, in another building of the server facilities to preserve data from physical problems such as fire or flood.
 > Dédalo creates a backup of the database automatically, it prepares the backup file to be copied to the backup system, but, for the media files you will need to configure your server to copy these files manually.

-## 2. Installation options.
+## 2. Installation options

-Instead install you can use our "ready to use" virtual machine with all installed and configurated.
+Instead install you can use our "ready to use" virtual machine with all installed and configured.

 ### 2.1.
 Ready-to-use Virtual Machine for V6